svendahlstrand/plugin-reply-by-email/README.md

 ### Include the Reply by email link in your custom theme

-For this step, you need to set up a custom theme.
+For this step, you need a custom theme.
 Maybe you already have one?
 If not, [follow Manton's instructions here](https://help.micro.blog/t/custom-themes/59).

 1. [Follow this link](https://micro.blog/account/themes) or go to *Design* → *Edit Custom Themes*.